-Thrips are attracted to flower pollen, but both immatures and adults feed mostly on plant tissue.
-Thrips feed by using rasping/sucking mouth parts to extract plant fluids.
-Feeding injury appears as coarse stippling on the leaf surface.
-Large populations of thrips cause serious plant injury, which results in a silvery or scratchy appearance on leaf surfaces.
-Thrips also feed on flower tissue which causes marginal necrosis of petals and petal browning.
+Adult thrips are attracted to flower pollen, but both immatures and adults mostly feed on plant tissue.
+Thrips use their rasping/sucking mouthparts to extract plant fluids.
+Feeding results in coarse stippling, flecking, or scarring on the leaf surface.
+Large populations of thrips cause serious plant damage, which results in a silvery or scratched appearance to leaf surfaces (Fig. 3).
+Thrips also feed on flower tissue, which causes marginal necrosis and browning of petals.

 Thrips as Vectors

-To monitor for the presence of TOSPO viruses, it is a good idea to use indicator plants that are susceptible and express consistent, recognizable symptoms.
-Fava beans can be used as indicator plants for TOSPO viruses.
-Cultivar Little Toto is the most susceptible fava bean, but its availability is scarce.
-However, all fava beans are susceptible to the virus and will work as indicator plants.
-Certain varieties of petunias can also be used as indicator plants, but they are much more expensive and difficult to propagate.
+To monitor for the presence of tospoviruses, it is a good idea to use indicator plants that are susceptible to infection and express consistent, recognizable symptoms.
+Fava beans and certain varieties of petunia can be used as indicator plants for tospoviruses.

-Plants that have suffered feeding damage will have a scratchy appearance on their leaves.
-If virus has been transmitted to the fava beans, the plants will exhibit small, brown, ring spot lesions on the leaf (Fig. 4) if they are infected with a tospovirus.
+Plants damaged by thrips will have a scratched or silvery appearance on their leaves (Fig. 3).
+In addition, the indicator plants will exhibit ring spot lesions on the leaf (Fig. 4) if they are infected with a tospovirus.
 Indicator plants with symptoms of tospovirus infection should be removed from the greenhouse and destroyed as soon as they are found.
 All crops in that greenhouse should be closely monitored.
-A leaf sample from the indicator plant should be submitted to a diagnostic lab to confirm the presence of a virus.
+A leaf sample from the indicator plant can be submitted to a diagnostic lab to confirm the presence of a virus.
 Consult the Plant Disease Clinic at Virginia Tech for more information about submitting samples.

-Thrips can be monitored by placing blue sticky cards throughout the greenhouse.
-Sticky cards should be placed near vents, doors, and periodically throughout the greenhouse.
-Treatment thresholds will depend on the type of crop and the presence of TOSPO viruses.
+Population levels of thrips can be monitored by placing blue sticky cards throughout the greenhouse and near vents and doors.
+Treatment thresholds will depend on the type of crop and if tospoviruses are present.

 Thrips and Host Plants